-These common flies, with the male having the end of the abdomen turned up scorpion style, will feed on almost anything from rotting fruit to bird droppings.
+These common insects, with the male having the end of the abdomen turned up scorpion style, will feed on almost anything from rotting fruit to bird droppings.
 They are related to Lacewings and, like them, prefer shade to sun.
 Scorpion Flies are Mecoptera whereas Snake Flies such as Phaeostigma notata (15mm) are Neuroptera.
 Their English name comes from the length of the neck and the female uses her long ovipositor to lay eggs in the bark of dead or decaying trees, where the larvae dine on beetle grubs.

 Images © Jeremy Early.
 All rights reserved.